 Portions of this work have been published in Ecological Research.

-7. Stephanie Sarraino.
+7. Stephanie Sarraino (substantial research project).
 2011.
 Nutrient sources and geochemical condition of the Anacostia River, Washington DC.
 Portions of this work have been published in Applied Geochemistry.
-8. Nicholas Connor.
+8. Nicholas Connor (substantial research project).
 2013.
 Geochemistry of an urban watershed.
 Portions of this work have been published in Applied Geochemistry.

 9. MinJung Kim, MS advisor.
 2015.
-Examination of anthropogenic nutrient additions to coastal mangrove communities: A multiple isotope approach 10.
+Examination of anthropogenic nutrient additions to coastal mangrove communities: A multiple isotope approach.
+Portions of this work have been published in The Journal of Shellfish Research 10.
 Sydney Mucha, MS advisor.
 2016.
-Effectiveness of green roofs for removing pollutants from runoff MS Committee Member 1.
+Effectiveness of green roofs for removing pollutants from runoff Portions of this work have been published in Nitrogen and Ecological Engineering 11.
+Ashley Acevedo, MS advisor.
+2020.
+Organic contaminants in the Anacostia.

+12. Kristina Nicholas, Slioxanes and PAHs in the Anacostia and Potomac Rivers MS Committee Member 1.
 Rania Tarboush MS thesis co-advised.
 Growth and metabolism contribute to the turnover of stable isotopes in the zebrafish, Danio rerio. completed 2003 Portions of this work have been published in Canadian Journal of Zoology 2.
 David Baker MS thesis co-advised .
-Assessing pollution in gorgonians using a d15N isotope analysis. completed 2004 Portions of this work have been published in Marine Ecology Progress Series 3.
+Assessing pollution in gorgonians using a ♥N isotope analysis. completed 2004 Portions of this work have been published in Marine Ecology Progress Series 3.
 Kirby Webster.
 2006.
 Octocorals as indicators of anthropogenic nutrients.
 4. Ken Jenson.
 2007.
 Detection of Tetracycline resistant bacteria in ecologically disturbed environments.
 5. Evan Ewers.
 2009.
 Polycyclic Aromatic Hydrocarbon-degrading Bacteria in the Anacostia River, Washington, DC: Presence and Metabolic Capabilities.
 Completed 2009.
 Portions of this work have been published in Ecological Monitoring.

-6. Marco Pelli.
-2011.
-Zebra fish retinia development.
+6. Marco Pelli, 2011, Zebra fish retinia development.
 7. Vince Bacalan.
 2011.
 Nitrogen pollution over time in Florida as revealed by stable isotope analysis of manatee bones.
 8. Susie Vulpas, 2014.
-Determining growth ring patterns in Avicennia marina and identifying periodicity of $\delta^{13}C$ 9.
-Jacob Melone.
+Determining growth ring patterns in Avicennia marina and identifying periodicity of $\delta^{13}C$ Jacob Melone.
 2015.
 Urban land use change impact on stream chemistry.
+John Cybulski 2016.
+Using paleoecological data to reconstruct Guam's coral reef community.